Terms of Carriage

 - if you have made a threat

-- because you have committed misconduct on a previous flight and we have reason to believe that such conduct may be repeated
+- because you have committed misconduct at the airport or on a previous flight and we have reason to believe that such conduct may be repeated

 - because you cannot prove you are the person specified on the Ticket on which you wish to travel